 Matt and Stephanie Dathe

 Matt (’90, journalism) and Stephanie (’95, liberal studies) Dathe have a long history of involvement with and support for SDSU as volunteers, philanthropists and Alumni Association board members including Matt’s term as a board president.
-Stephanie serves as director of the Institute for Meetings and Events in SDSU’s L. Robert Payne School of Hospitality & Tourism Management and both she and Matt are previous Monty Awards event co-chairs.
+Stephanie serves as an Alumni Association board member, director of the Institute for Meetings and Events in SDSU’s L. Robert Payne School of Hospitality & Tourism Management and both she and Matt are previous Monty Awards event co-chairs.

 Distinguished University Service Award